-Colorectal cancer starts either in your colon or your rectum, both of which are parts of the large intestine.
+Colorectal cancer starts in either your colon or your rectum, both of which are parts of the large intestine.
 Most of these cancers start out as polyps, or growths on the inner lining of your colon or rectum.
-“Some types of polyps can turn cancerous, but not all polyps become cancer,” explains Liska.
+“Some types of polyps can turn cancerous, but not all polyps become cancer,” Liska explains.

 Ask the expert

-Q&A with Scott Kopetz, M.D., professor and deputy chair of GI Medical Oncology at the University of Texas MD Anderson Cancer Center
+Q&A with Scott Kopetz, M.D., professor, Department of Gastrointestinal Medical Oncology, Division of Cancer Medicine, The University of Texas MD Anderson Cancer Center in Houston

 Why are people getting diagnosed at younger and younger ages with colorectal cancer?

 That's a great question, and one we don't really know the answer.
 We do know it's not driven by genetics, as rates of hereditary colorectal cancer haven't changed.
 There's some thought that it could be related to increased obesity, but that can't be the answer entirely.
 One reason may be changes in people's gut microbiomes.
 The normal, healthy bacteria that helps keep things stable and healthy may be disrupted by environmental exposures like diet.
 We're watching this carefully, though, and we are also concerned that we may also see the incidence rise among patients in their 50s and 60s in the future.

 What's the single most important thing I can do to lower my colorectal cancer risk?